-- Students may possess or use personal electronic devices (cell phones, tablets, smart watches, etc.) on school campus provided that the student's present or past use does/did not disrupt the educational program or school activity and are not used for illegal or unethical activities such as cheating on assignments or tests, or bullying or accessing pornographic or other inappropriate materials/content. - Articles such as video games, other electronic devices, etc., are not to be brought to school.
-Additionally absolutely no cell phone/cameras are allowed in the locker rooms and restrooms.
-Electronic reading devices may be brought for reading purposes only. - Electronic devices must be kept in lockers during class time or at any other time as directed by a school district employee, except when otherwise permitted, for educational purposes by the teacher or team, administration, or in school policy.
-Use of cell phones and other personal electronic devices at lunch may be used at the discretion of the building principals. - No texting or using cell phones during class time.
-Students should use the 'office phone.
+- Students may possess approved personal electronic devices (cell phones, tablets/ereaders, smart watches, and wired earbuds/headphones) on school campus provided that the student's present or past use does/did not disrupt the educational program or school activity and are not used for illegal or unethical activities such as cheating on assignments or tests, or bullying or accessing pornographic or other inappropriate materials/content. - Gaming devices and other unapproved electronic devices are not to be brought to school.
+Additionally, absolutely no cell phones/cameras are allowed in the locker rooms and restrooms.
+Electronic reading devices may be brought for reading purposes only. - All electronic devices must be kept in lockers during class time or at any other time as directed by a school district employee.
+Students may use earbuds/headphones for educational purposes as directed by a school district employee.
+Smart watches may be worn during class as long as the student does not use it to call or text, and as long as the smart watch does not become a distraction to learning.
+Cell phones are not to be used at lunch unless allowed at the discretion of building principals.

+- During class time, students are expected to refrain from texting or making calls.
+The use of cell phones or smart watches for texting or calling is not permitted.
+Students should use the office phone.
 A student may use their cell phone during passing time as long as it is done at their locker. - If parents need to contact students throughout the school day, they should contact the office or contact their student's team of teachers. - Violations of this policy shall be subject to progressive discipline.
 If a student's use of an electronic device causes a disruption as determined by a staff member, the student will be directed to turn off the device.
-The device may be confiscated, discipline consequences assigned and the device returned to the student at the end of the class period, school day or activity.
+The device may be confiscated, discipline consequences assigned, and the device returned to the student at the end of the class period, school day, or activity.
 A student's privilege to carry such devices may be revoked by administration, for subsequent offenses.
 Other consequences outlined in the school discipline policy may be applied when appropriate for any misuse of said electronics.

-No student shall use an electronic device with camera, video or voice recording functions in a way or under circumstances which infringe upon the privacy rights of other members of the school community.
+No student shall use an electronic device with camera, video, or voice recording functions in a way or under circumstances which infringe upon the privacy rights of other members of the school community.
 Students may be held personally liable for the dissemination of electronic materials that infringe upon other individuals' privacy rights.